 There are countless makeup products on the market that contain SPF.
-Between SPF-infused foundations, tinted moisturizers, lip balms, finishing powders and even eyeshadows, it can feel like something new is launching every day.
-Don’t get us wrong, it’s a good thing — you can’t really go overboard with sunscreen, but the question is whether the SPF found in your makeup products is really enough to protect your skin from the sun.
+Between SPF-infused foundations, tinted moisturizers, lip balms, finishing powders and even eyeshadows, the options are plentiful.
+Don’t get us wrong, it’s a good thing — you really can’t go overboard with sunscreen.
+But the question is whether the SPF found in your makeup products is really enough to protect your skin from the sun.

 “An important thing to consider when using moisturizers, primers and makeup with SPF is how much you need to apply in order to achieve the advertised SPF,” Dr. King explains.
-“You should use approximately 2mg of product per square centimeter of skin.
+“You should use approximately 2 milligrams of product per square centimeter of skin.
 In practice, this means applying the equivalent of a shot glass of sunscreen to the exposed area of the face and body — a nickel-sized dollop to the face alone.”

 You probably aren’t using a shot glass-full of makeup (it’s a lot!), so you should be applying sunscreen in addition to your makeup.
-And even if you are using a shot glass-full of a makeup product we still recommend applying sunscreen beforehand to ensure protection — consider your makeup a bonus.
+And even if you are using a shot glass-full of a makeup product, we still recommend applying sunscreen beforehand to ensure protection — consider your makeup a bonus.

 The Best Sunscreens to Wear Under and Over MakeupA tinted sunscreen, like the CeraVe Hydrating Mineral Sunscreen SPF 30 Face Sheer Tint, is the best of both worlds.
 If you’re looking for an SPF that applies beautifully underneath makeup, try the SkinCeuticals Physical Fusion UV Defense SPF 50.
 It’s a fluid formula that protects and adds glow to the skin without feeling heavy.